-Student backpacks must fit in the student's locker and be stored in their locker throughout the school day.
-High School Students may carry their backpacks as long as they fit under their classroom desk and are not stored in aisles/hallways.
+Student backpacks (Including: purses, fanny packs, etc) must fit in the student's locker and be stored in their locker throughout the school day.

 Bicycles:

 Students are to park their bicycles in the rack immediately upon arrival at school.
 Bicycles may be removed from the rack only when the student is prepared to go home at the end of the school day.
 Each student bringing a bicycle to school is encouraged to use a lock to help prevent theft.
 The school will not be responsible for damaged or stolen bicycles.
 Bicycle riders are encouraged to wear a protective helmet.